 Introduction to Agile HR

 Agile HR is a misfit term; rather, according to my understanding Agile HR is a concept or phenomena of orienting the HR (Human Resource) to think and work as per the agile project management methodology.
 It can be described as designing and planning the HR services to support the organization by implementing the best agile practices.
 This concept helps to align people to support the agile cycles and agile way of working like the scrum agile practices, Kanban agile practices, scrum waterfall agile practices, etc. It helps to create new benchmarks in providing business solutions and to create a workforce that works according to the agile principles of project management.
 Under this concept, human resources use Scrum, Kanban, Lean, Six Sigma practices to develop customer services and use the agile practices for incremental development of the project and the organization.
-These practices can be used in different industries like software development, finance & accounting, etc. The aim of this is to create a team of focused, responsive and efficient workers for an agile organization.
+These practices can be used in different industries like software development, finance & accounting, etc. This aims to create a team of focused, responsive and efficient workers for an agile organization.
 It aims to create a productive, agile workforce to deliver best-in-class services.

 An organization is also called The Entrepreneurial organization, which is basically defined as the organization that responds quickly based on the customer needs and demands.
 An agile organization’s response time is quick as per the market changes.
 These organizations tend to create healthy competition and focus on the customers rather than the uniform offerings.
 The organizations use the catalyst approach of leadership without compromising the cohesion of the whole system.
 The HR and organization together foster an open communication system as communication is a crucial factor while implementing the agile practices of project management.
 The organizations promote continuous learning from the trials and testing during the implementation.